praveensn0088/agentic-rag-assignment/data/processed/md/Abu Dhabi Procurement Standards.md

 ## 3.5.
 Roles of the Procurement Practitioners

 - The head of the Procurement of each government entity shall identify and document the roles and  duties  of  the  Procurement  Practitioners  ensuring  compliance  with  the  Procurement Standards.
 A
 - The roles must be created in alignment with the strategic, tactical and operational processes defined by the Execution Standards.
-B

 ## 3.6.
 Procurement Internal Controls